 - Accreditation provides education leaders at all levels with deserved recognition for going above and beyond the minimum to demonstrate their ongoing commitment to quality;

 - Accreditation provides educators with valuable information about effective practices in other schools through participation on peer review teams.

 Since the Association views accreditation as an on-going process of school improvement, accredited schools are required to submit a Response Report to their visiting team report within 18 to 36 months after the visit.
 This report must address all of the team’s recommendations and illustrate the ways in which the school has utilized these recommendations to improve its program and operations.
 The Association’s Annual Report helps keep schools on track in preparation for their next accreditation visit eight years after the previous visit.

-Additionally, PNAIS is a member in good standing of the National Association of Independent Schools (NAIS).
-The NAIS Commission on Accreditation periodically reviews PNAIS accreditation standards and practices to ensure compliance and effectiveness.
-PNAIS Accreditation is recognized by the State of Washington, and by the Northwest Accreditation Commission (formerly Northwest Association of Accredited Schools).
+Additionally, NWAIS is a member in good standing of the National Association of Independent Schools (NAIS).
+The NAIS Commission on Accreditation periodically reviews NWAIS accreditation standards and practices to ensure compliance and effectiveness.
+NWAIS Accreditation is recognized by the State of Washington, and by the Northwest Accreditation Commission (formerly Northwest Association of Accredited Schools).